Loahit5101/GPU-Accelerated-Monocular-Visual-Odometry/README.md

 # GPU accelerated Monocular Visual Odometry

-This project aims to build a Monocular Visual odometry pipeline using C++, CUDA and OpenCV on the KITTI odometry dataset.
+1. A Monocular Visual odometry pipeline using Modern C++, CUDA and OpenCV on the KITTI odometry dataset.

-Main goal is to implement ORB features using CUDA and compare performance improvements.
+2. ORB feature computation is implemented using CUDA and compares performance improvements.

-It implmenets ORB feature detection from scratch using CPU and CUDA.

 ## Usage